sireum/kekinian/readme.md

 [JetBrains Projector](https://lp.jetbrains.com/projector/) that ships with IVE.
 To launch, click on "Projector" in the IVE status bar.

-If you use Linux, you can launch Sireum IVE headless-ly by first install Projector Server:
+If you use Linux, you can launch Sireum IVE headless-ly by first installing the projector server:

 ```bash
 $SIREUM_HOME/bin/install/projector-server.cmd
 $SIREUM_HOME/bin/linux/idea/bin/projector-server.sh
 ```

-Then open http://*<machine-ip>*:8887 in a browser.
+Then open http://*`<machine-ip>`*:8887 in a browser.

 ##### Using JetBrains Gateway